YourproductSmarter/KISSLoRa-demo/README.md

 # KISS LoRa

+> For common questions about the KISS gadget, see [the FAQ](faq.pdf).
+>
+> Voor veelgestelde vragen over de KISS gadget, zie [de FAQ](faq.pdf).

-This repository includes example software to be used with the KISS LoRa gadget from the E&A fair.
+This repository contains example firmware to customise the KISS LoRa gadget from the E&A fair.
+If you do not want to customise your KISS gadget, but just want to get it to work with the original firmware, please see [the FAQ](faq.pdf) or the [Commission at Home](COMMISSION_AT_HOME.md) document.

 ![alt text](KISSLoRa.png)